Elizabeth I (1533–1603) (the 'Armada Portrait')

 This audio clip describes the painting Elizabeth I (1533–1603) (the 'Armada Portrait').

-It has been created for use as part of our upper-primary resource, The Superpower of Looking, in order to support pupils with blindness or visual impairment to take part in the lessons.
+It has been created for use as part of our primary school resource, The Superpower of Looking, in order to support pupils with blindness or visual impairment to take part in the lessons.

 Full audio description text